Housing Solutions Lab

 Launched in the fall of 2020, the inaugural Housing Solutions Peer Network includes officials from Arlington, TX; Boulder, CO; Cleveland, OH; Jackson, MI; Oakland, CA; Pittsburgh, PA; and Syracuse, NY.
 City officials convene monthly to discuss common housing challenges and share best practices, and are connected with resources through Lab staff.

-In fall 2021 the Lab will host additional opportunities for cities across the country, including the second Housing Solutions Peer Network cohort and Local Housing Solutions Virtual Institute (see below).
+During Fall 2021, the Lab is hosting additional opportunities for cities across the country, including the second Housing Solutions Peer Network cohort and Housing Solutions Workshop (see below).
 To be notified when these additional peer learning opportunities arise, please sign up for our mailing list.

 Housing Solutions Workshop